A look into some of the fine properties of functions with bounded $\mathscr A$-variation: Main results

+Lastly, we discuss the \enquote{size} of the set where a $BV^\Acal$-function is approximately discontinuous but does not have a jump discontinuity.

-Already for the space $\BD$, where strong slicing techniques exist, this property remains uncertain and rather belongs to a longstanding conjecture regarding the \emph{size} of the set $S_u \setminus \Theta_u$.
+In the classical $BV$-theory, every point $x \notin J_u$ is an approximately continuous point, except for an $\Hcal^{n-1}$-negligible set.
+The proof, however, hinges heavily on using the co-area formula for classical BV functions and the theory of sets of finite perimeter.
+Already for the space $\BD$, where strong slicing techniques exist, this property remains uncertain and belongs to a longstanding conjecture regarding the size of the set $S_u \setminus \Theta_u$.
 More precisely, it has been conjectured that

-\textsc{Kohn} himself showed in his Ph.D.
-Thesis~\cite[Part~II,~Thm.~5.15]{kohn1979new-estimates-f} that this is a critical result, in the sense that $\mathrm{Cap}_{n-1}(S_u \setminus\Theta_u) = 0$.\footnote{In the space $\BD$, this is equivalent to the statement that $\mathrm{Cap}_{n-1}(S_u\setminus J_u) = 0$, since there, the set $\Theta_u \setminus J_u$ is $\Hcal^{n-1}$-negligible.} On the other hand, using the strong symmetries of the symmetric gradient operator, \textsc{Ambrosio et al.}~\cite{ambrosio1997fine-properties} have shown through a slicing argument that this set is indeed $|Eu|$-negligible, i.e., $|Eu|(S_u \setminus \Theta_u) = 0$.
-Based on an idea of \textsc{Kohn}, we give a remarkably simple proof of following quantitative quasi-continuity for $\C$-elliptic operators (see also~\cite{diening2019continuity}, where, in a parallel timeline, the same result is established using a different approach):
+\textsc{Kohn} showed in his Ph.D.
+Thesis~\cite{kohn1979new-estimates-f}*{Part~II and~Thm.~5.15} that this is a critical result, in the sense that $\mathrm{Cap}_{n-1}(S_u \setminus\Theta_u) = 0$.
+On the other hand, using the strong symmetries of the symmetric gradient operator, \textsc{Ambrosio et al.}~\cite{ambrosio1997fine-properties} have shown through a slicing argument that the set $S_u \setminus\Theta_u$ is $|Eu|$-negligible.
+Recently, in~\cite{arroyo2020slicing}, the first author has shown that $|\Acal u|(S_u \setminus \Theta_u) = 0$ for all elliptic operators satisfying one-dimensional slicing representations.
+This, however, is a strict subclass of the class of complex-elliptic operators.

+To commence the discussion about the continuity properties of $BV^\Acal$-functions, we begin by recalling the following Poincar\'e inequality for complex-elliptic operators (established in~\cite{GR17}; see Section~\ref{sec:properties} for more details): There exists a positive integer $\ell = \ell(\Acal)$, a $V$-valued polynomial of $p_{x,r}u$ degree at most $\ell - 1$, and a positive constant $c = c(n,\Acal)$ such that We also introduce the short-hand notation

+for the pointwise upper $(n-1)$-dimensional Hausdorff density of $\Acal u$.
+Based on the Poincar\'e estimate~\eqref{eq:TSineq} and an idea of \textsc{Kohn}, we give a remarkably simple proof of following quantitative scale-dependent continuity for complex-elliptic operators: